 US economy shrank 0.9 per cent in second quarter further stoking recession fears

-Two negative quarters meets informal definition of recession but many economists disagree
+Two negative quarters meets the informal definition of recession but many economists disagree

 The US economy shrank by 0.9 per cent during the second quarter of the year, further stoking fears the country is heading into a recession.

-In gross domestic product data published on Thursday morning, the Bureau of Economic Analysis, part of the Commerce Department, posted a second straight quarterly contraction int the economy.
+Thursday morning’s data from the Bureau of Economic Analysis, part of the Commerce Department, posted a second straight quarterly contraction in gross domestic product – the broadest measure of economic output.

-Back-to-back negative quarters constitute an informal definition of recession, but most economists point to a still-robust labor market, with 11 million job openings and an uncommonly low 3.6 per cent unemployment rate.
-They argue that a recession if one were to occur, is still a way off.
+Back-to-back negative GDP quarters constitute an informal definition of recession, but most economists point to a still-robust labour market, with 11 million job openings and an uncommonly low 3.6 per cent unemployment rate.
+They argue that a recession, if one were to occur, is still a way off.

 The report comes just a day after the US Federal Reserve raised its benchmark interest rate by 0.75 per cent for the second time in a row as it continues efforts to conquer the worst surge in inflation in four decades.